Medications used to treat skin conditions include topical and oral drugs.

 - Antibacterials: These medicines, including mupirocin or clindamycin, are often used to treat or prevent infection.

-- Antifungal agents: Clotrimazole, ketoconazole, and terbinafine, are a few examples of common topical antifungal drugs used to treat skin conditions such as ringworm and athlete's foot.
+- Antifungal agents: Clotrimazole (Lotrimin), ketoconazole (Nizoral), and terbinafine (Lamisil AT), are a few examples of common topical antifungal drugs used to treat skin conditions such as ringworm and athlete's foot.

 - Corticosteroids: These are used to treat skin conditions including eczema.
 Corticosteroids come in many different forms including foams, lotions, ointments, and creams.

-- Retinoids: These medications (such as Retin-A and Tazorac) are gels or creams derived from vitamin A and are used to treat conditions including acne.
+- Retinoids: These medications (such as Retin-A and Tazorac) are gels, foams or creams derived from vitamin A and are used to treat conditions including acne.

 Some common oral or injection treatments for skin conditions include:

 - Antibiotics: Oral antibiotics are used to treat many skin conditions.
 Common antibiotics include dicloxacillin, erythromycin, and tetracycline.

 - Antiviral agents: Common antiviral agents include acyclovir (Zovirax), famciclovir (Famvir), and valacyclovir (Valtrex).
 Antiviral treatments are used for skin conditions including those related to herpes and shingles.

 - Corticosteroids: These medications, including prednisone, can be helpful in treating skin conditions linked to autoimmune diseases including vasculitis and inflammatory diseases such as eczema.
 Dermatologists prefer topical steroids to avoid side effects; however, short-term use of prednisone is sometimes necessary.

-- Immunosuppressants: Immunosuppressants, such as azathioprine (Imuran) and methotrexate, can be used to treat conditions including severe cases of psoriasis and eczema.
+- Immunosuppressants: Immunosuppressants, such as azathioprine (Imuran) and methotrexate (Trexall), can be used to treat conditions including severe cases of psoriasis and eczema.

 - Biologics: These new therapies are the latest methods being utilized to treat psoriasis and other conditions.
-Examples of biologics include adalimumab (Humira), adalimumab-atto (Amjevita), a biosimilar to Humira, etanercept (Enbrel), etanercept-szzs (Erelzi), a biosimilar to Enbrel, brodalumab (Siliq), dupilumab (Dupixent), guselkumab (Tremfya), infliximab (Remicade), ixekizumab (Talz), and secukinumab (Cosentyx), and ustekinumab (Stelara).
+Examples of biologics include adalimumab (Humira), adalimumab-atto (Amjevita), a biosimilar to Humira, brodalumab (Siliq), etanercept (Enbrel), etanercept-szzs (Erelzi), a biosimilar to Enbrel, brodalumab (Siliq), dupilumab (Dupixent), guselkumab (Tremfya), infliximab (Remicade), ixekizumab (Taltz), secukinumab (Cosentyx), and ustekinumab (Stelara).

 - Enzyme inhibitors: Enzyme inhibitors such as apremilast (Otezla), d (Sotyktu), and roflumilast (Zoryve) shut down an enzyme in the immune system to fight inflammation.
 Eucrisa is an enzyme inhibitor FDA approved for mild to moderate atopic dermatitis/eczema.